rleekin/kubectl-basics/kubectl/step3.md

-Let’s check the status of nodes.
+Let’s check the status of the nodes.
 Wait for the Nodes to be in the Ready state.

 `kubectl get nodes`{{execute}}